International Workers’ Day and How It’s Observed in La Phoenikera

 May Day in the U.S.

-1917: After the Russian Revolution, May 1 is declared “Americanization Day” in opposition to Communism (Remember, it was socialists who declared May 1 International Workers Day and in the U.S. socialist/communist, what difference does it make, right?).
+1917: After the Russian Revolution, May 1 is declared “Americanization Day” in opposition to Communism (Remember, socialists declared May 1 International Workers Day, and in the U.S. socialist/communist, what difference does it make, right?).

 1949: Americanization Day turns into Loyalty Day.

-1958: President Eisenhower signs a resolution declaring May 1 Loyalty Day, “a special day for the reaffirmation of loyalty to the United States of America and for the recognition of the heritage of American freedom.”
+1958: President Eisenhower signed a resolution declaring May 1 Loyalty Day “a special day for reaffirming loyalty to the United States of America and the recognition of the heritage of American freedom.”
 (Around this time is when the U.S. is freaking out about all things “Commie.”
 Remember the blacklist?)

 May Day 2017 in La Phoenikera

-Puente Human Rights Movement and a coalition of organizations, including the United Food and Commercial Workers (UFCW), American Federation of Labor and Congress of Industrial Organizations (AFL-CIO), Planned Parenthood Arizona, Living United For Change in Arizona (LUCHA) and environmental group CHISPA, among many others, are hosting a May Day march.
+Puente Human Rights Movement and a coalition of organizations, including the United Food and Commercial Workers (UFCW), American Federation of Labor and Congress of Industrial Organizations (AFL-CIO), Planned Parenthood Arizona, Living United For Change in Arizona (LUCHA), and environmental group CHISPA, are hosting a May Day march.

-They are marching to the Maricopa County Sheriff’s Office 4th Avenue Jail to demand that new Sheriff Paul Penzone removes federal Immigration and Customs Enforcement agents (ICE) from the facilities.
+They are marching to the Maricopa County Sheriff’s Office 4th Avenue Jail to demand that new Sheriff Paul Penzone remove federal Immigration and Customs Enforcement agents (ICE) from the facilities.

-Why an immigration-related march on International Workers Day you may ask?
-Maria Castro from Puente says “our communities are international workers and they deserve dignity and liberation.
+You may ask why there is an immigration-related march on International Workers Day.
+Maria Castro from Puente says, “Our communities are international workers, and they deserve dignity and liberation.
 We will continue fighting until we have achieved that.”

 It’s no secret that there is a significant undocumented workforce in our state.
-These workers sometimes put up with labor abuse such as unpaid wages, lower than minimum wage pay and long work hours without overtime pay.
+These workers sometimes face labor abuse such as unpaid wages, lower than minimum wage pay, and long work hours without overtime pay.
 On top of that, they have to live with the fear of raids and deportation.

 MARCH DETAILS